elchs/LetoDBf/Readme.txt

  If table is found nowhere expect feedback as usual -- as no search will happen in case of a SHAREd open error.

-      LETO_SETPATH( cPath[, lDefault ] )                         ==> lSet
+      LETO_SETPATH( cPath[, lDefault ] )                         ==> cOldPath
  It set "SET PATH TO ( cPath )" at LetoDBf server.
  This path(s) are relative to "DataPath" in 'letodb.ini' configuration and are searched for DBF tables when *plain* table filenames without a path component are used for DbUseArea()/ DbSetIndex().
- With optional given <lDefault> as true (.T.), "SET DEFAULT TO ( cPath )" is set at server, that then will become a subdirectory of "DatPath" where new tables are created.
+ With optional given <lDefault> as true (.T.), "SET DEFAULT TO ( cPath )" is set at server, then this will become a subdirectory of "DatPath" where *new* tables are created.
- Also herefor filename must be given as *plain*, when containing a path they are treated relative to 'DataPath'.
+ Also herefor filename must be given in *plain* form -- when containing a path, filenames are ever treated as relative to 'DataPath'.
+ Setting the DEFAULT path also set 'DataPath' of 'letodb.ini' as search PATH, if its not already set.
+ Setting a search PATH also adds 'DataPath' itself as additional last search PATH.
+ <cOldPath> will be just a single ";" if no connection active or else error occured, else it is
+ the relative path(s) formerly active -- useful to temporary change and reset back to before.
- Please note that no verification is done if the paths already exist.
-Non existing paths will lead to non found files or an create error.
+ Please note that no verification is done if the paths already exist, so non existing paths will lead to not found files or even an create error.

       7.2 Transaction functions